Potassium

 💎 What is Potassium?

 Potassium is a key mineral that helps regulate blood pressure, fluid balance, and muscle and nerve function.
-Having a deficiency in potassium means your body does not have enough to maintain balance, which may lead to fatigue, muscle weakness, or irregular heart rhythms.
+Having a deficiency in potassium may mean the body does not have enough to maintain balance, which may lead to fatigue, muscle weakness, or irregular heart rhythms.

-🤔 Why do I have a deficiency to Potassium?
+🤔 Why might a deficiency to Potassium occur?

 -